Mechanical-Advantage/ZumoTraining/06-FollowingOrders/README.md

 In this challenge, you will use the proximity sensors for a different purpose - remote control!
 Without the IR emitters, the sensors can be used to receive commands from your remote control, allowing you to drive the robot with it.

+*Disclaimer - This challenge is significantly more difficult than the work we've done previously.
+We recommend making use of the introduction meeting to ask questions and get detailed explanations of the many components involved in the challenge.*

 ## Support

 If you need assistance with anything (even if you just don't know where to start), **please** contact any of us via Slack publicly or privately.
-You can also meet with us via Zoom during our "office hours."
+You can also meet with us during our "office hours."
 These hours are listed in a pinned post on Slack.

 ## Prerequisites